acserna/Disaster-Response-Pipeline/README.md

 # Disaster Response Pipeline Project

+It's a project in which we can classify several types of messages that appear during the time of a disaster, some of that types are: infrastructure, security, water, hospitals, first-aid, and many more.

+Aditionally, we have the posibility to clean our messages (wrote by people during a disaster) and the categories (types of needs to cover), and later create a machine learning model to classify new emergency messages.

+The application is developed using the Flask framework.

 ### Instructions:
 1. Run the following command to install all the dependencies of the project.
     - `pip install -r requirements.txt`